MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 - **Secondary only**

   Specifies that backups should never be performed on the primary replica.
-If the primary replica is the only replica online, the backup should not occur.
+If the primary replica is the only replica online, the backup shouldn't occur.

 - **Primary**

   Specifies that the backups should always occur on the primary replica.
-This option is useful if you need backup features, such as creating differential backups that are not supported when backup is run on a secondary replica.
+This option is useful if you need backup features, such as creating differential backups that aren't supported when backup is run on a secondary replica.

 - **Any Replica**

   Specifies that you prefer that backup jobs ignore the role of the availability replicas when choosing the replica to perform backups.
+  > [!NOTE]
-Note backup jobs might evaluate other factors such as backup priority of each availability replica in combination with its operational state and connected state.
+  > Backup jobs might evaluate other factors such as backup priority of each availability replica in combination with its operational state and connected state.

 The following are examples of turning the track settings option on and off in the case of **backup preferences is the Primary replica** for Availability Group, and the **backup file exists on a secondary replica** only.